 Randal Klesier (Grease) did a horrendous job directing the movie.

 I didn’t laugh throughout the picture other than a joke about Wayne Newton.

 The next door neighbors from the first film weren’t around other than being mentioned as “the other guys.”
 There’s no explanation on what happened to them after the end of the original.
 Why didn’t they also mentioned their slain ant friend?

 A Blue Screen Effect didn’t age so well.
-Let’s face it, this was way ahead of its time before a Blue Screen was modified over the years.
+Let’s face it, this was way before a Blue Screen was modified over the years.

 Amy’s role in the second film is just a cameo appearance.
 Why is she listed in the opening credits?
 Ben Affleck’s uncredited role as Batman in Suicide Squad had more screen time than her!

 When Wayne was attempting to make Adam go to sleep to prevent him from going to Las Vegas, he accidentally said the word nap.
 Resulting in Adam to stay awake.
 Wayne’s wife referred to nap as “The N Word.”
 Could be worse if Wayne was played by Michael Richards A.K.A.
 Kramer from Seinfeld.
 Dagnabbit, I’m gonna have to Double Down this con for Wayne’s stupidly for not thinking this through!
 He’s intelligent for Big Pete’s Sake!

 An optional con for those who grew up watching the film, Keri Russell can be little distracting.
 For example, her introduction is her going on a water slide in a bikini.
 If Noob Noob from Rick & Morty grew up watching this as a kid, he would’ve said his catchphrase for the first time, if you know what I mean?
 If you’re a fan of Rick & Morty you’ll probably get it.